Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 Notes:

-state is sometimes called "storage" asd well.
+state is sometimes called "storage" as well.

 ---